Assyro AI

 Key Takeaways

-• IAIN variations require 24-hour notification: Specific urgent or administrative changes must be notified within 24 hours of implementation under the Type IAIN subcategory.
+• IAIN variations require immediate notification: Specific urgent or administrative changes fall under the Type IAIN subcategory.

 • ---